International Foundation Year - Accounting and Finance

 This International Foundation Year will be delivered by CU, part of the Coventry University Group, for and on behalf of Coventry University.
 You will be taught using various academic techniques, which may include lessons and individual and group tutorials.
 You will also have self-study materials to follow outside of the classroom.

-• You will receive approximately 18 hours of teaching contact hours per week.
-This will be a combination of lectures (which may take place in person on-campus or live online).
-There will also be regular, small group or individual tutorials.
+• You will receive approximately 18-20 hours of teaching contact hours per week for each module.
+This will be a combination of lectures and regular, small group or individual tutorials.
 The remaining study hours required for the module will be self-guided.

 Assessment